Student Spotlight: Breaking Into the Cybersecurity Industry with Tim Musa

 When asked how he envisions his future career, Tim discusses hypothetical scenarios.
 He imagines a not so distant future where you can walk into a bank or a grocery store and not even need to speak to another human, all of the transactions are virtual.
 “We are almost there, with mobile banking and self-checkout.
 You can price check on your own.
 With all these technological advancements, we are going to need and evolve our understanding of security.”

 Tim Musa is on his way to a fulfilling, in-demand, and exciting career.
 With 3.5 million cybersecurity job openings by 2021, the time to get into the industry is now.
-Education and certification is the key.
+Education and certification are the keys.

-Find out more about the University of Miami Cybersecurity Program by clicking here.
+Find out more about the University of Miami Cybersecurity Bootcamp by clicking here.